Kung Fu: The Legend Continues

 Kung Fu: The Legend Continues is an action/crime drama series and sequel to the original 1972–75 television series Kung Fu.
-While the original Kung Fu series was set in the American old west, Kung Fu: The Legend Continues was set in the modern era.
-It starred David Carradine and Chris Potter as a father and son trained in kung fu – Carradine playing a Shaolin monk, Potter a police detective.
+While the original Kung Fu series is set in the American old west, Kung Fu: The Legend Continues is set in the modern era.
+It stars David Carradine and Chris Potter as a father and son trained in kung fu – Carradine playing a Shaolin monk, Potter a police detective.
 The series aired in syndication for four seasons from January 27, 1993, to January 1, 1997, and was broadcast in over 70 countries.
 Filming took place in Toronto, Ontario.

 The show was canceled when its producer, Prime Time Entertainment Network (also known as PTEN), ceased operations and no other producer opted to continue the series.

 Synopsis

 Like his grandfather and namesake from the original series, Kwai Chang Caine (David Carradine) is a Shaolin priest.
 In 1978, Caine was the head of a temple in Northern California, where his son Peter (Chris Potter) also lived and studied, until the temple was destroyed in a fire caused by a renegade priest who believed the priests should serve as mercenaries.
 Because of the intervention of one of the surviving priests (who was attempting to protect them from the renegade priest, who had escaped), each believed that the other had perished in the fire and went on their separate paths; Caine wandered and traveled, much as his grandfather had, while Peter became a foster child and eventually grew up to become a police officer.
 The series begins 15 years after the destruction of the temple when Caine reunites with Peter after entering the Chinatown district of the city where Peter works, and now father and son work at rebuilding their relationship, with Caine becoming inadvertently involved with some of the cases on which Peter is assigned.